tessel/t1-docs/hardware-api.md

 An array of which pins are digital inputs/outputs.
 Has 3 pins for ports A, B, C, and D and 6 pins for the GPIO port.

 &#x20;<a href="#api-array-number-port-analog" name="api-array-number-port-analog">#</a> <i>array&lt;number&gt;</i>&nbsp; port<b>.analog</b> = []
-An array of which pins are analog inputs/outputs.
+An array of which pins are analog inputs.
 Is only available on the GPIO port.

 &#x20;<a href="#api-array-number-port-pwm" name="api-array-number-port-pwm">#</a> <i>array&lt;number&gt;</i>&nbsp; port<b>.pwm</b> = []
-An array of which pins are PWM outputs (may overlap analog array). ***Currently not implemented.***
+An array of which pins are PWM outputs (may overlap analog array).

 &#x20;<a href="#api-array-number-port-pin" name="api-array-number-port-pin">#</a> <i>array&lt;number&gt;</i>&nbsp; port<b>.pin</b> = []
 An array of all pins on the port.
-You can differentiate them by their `.type` and `.isPWM` attributes. ***.isPWM is currently not implemented***
+You can differentiate them by their `.type` and `.isPWM` attributes.

 &#x20;<a href="#api-new-port-Pin-pin" name="api-new-port-Pin-pin">#</a> <i>new</i>&nbsp; port<b>.Pin</b> ( pin )
 Create and return `pin` object.